Our Church Academy

 “Love is Patient, Love is Kind, Love Never Fails – 1 Corinthians 13”

 We believe that everything we do within the school and for our wider school community comes from love.
 Love for others, love for ourselves, love for God and love for the world which God created and everything in it.
-We believe that it is when children feel loved, safe and secure they can learn.
+We believe that it is when children feel loved, safe and secure they can learn and flourish.
 We strive to ensure all our children feel this within our school.
-We seek to develop the highest levels of academic achievement and personal well-being within a loving Christian context.
+We seek to develop high levels of academic achievement and personal well-being within a loving Christian context.
 We aim to provide a stimulating learning atmosphere in which the potential of all can be realised.
 We recognise and cherish our role within the wider community and seek to build strong links between home, school and local community.
 St. Anne’s has very strong partnerships with two local churches, St. Andrew’s at Congresbury and Locking Castle Church at West Wick.

 Worship and Daily prayer